-Funds received from either of the loan programs are subject to
+Funds received from either of the loan programs are subject to repayment by the student.
+Before a loan document is submitted

 Federal Direct Subsidized Loan

 Federal Direct Subsidized loans are made directly to students from the U.S. Department of Education.
 Subsidized loans are need based.
 Students may borrow up to the amount of the student's cost of attendance less other expected financial assistance (not to exceed annual loan limits).
 The federal government pays interest subsidies while the student is enrolled or during periods of deferment.